What are common underwater sounds?

 Natural Physical Processes

 Physical processes that intermittently generate sound in the ocean include rain, lightning striking the sea surface, cracking sea ice, undersea earthquakes, and eruptions from undersea volcanoes.
-Some of these phenomena generate extremely loud sounds, such as lightning strikes, which can have source levels of up to 260 underwater dB at 1 m.
+Some of these phenomena generate extremely loud sounds.
 Even such a common occurrence as heavy rain can increase noise levels by up to 35 underwater dB across a broad range of frequencies extending from several hundred Hertz to greater than 20,000 Hz.

 The source level for some specific natural sources of underwater sound are given in the following table.
 The source levels of sound producers are given in underwater dB at 1 m.
 Source levels are defined as if the receiver was one meter from the sound source.
 (Sound levels decrease as sound travels away from the source.)
 These are broadband source levels, which mean that they are the sum of the acoustic energy over all of the frequencies generated by the source.
 The sound levels given in the graph above are ambient noise levels in a 1 Hz wide bandwidth, meaning that the acoustic energy was only summed over 1 Hz.
 Because of this difference, they are therefore not directly comparable with the source levels given in the following table.